SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: If you have issues with your install, SimpliSafe’s customer service is here to help.
 They’re just a few clicks away using the app, and in our customer survey above, we found that most users find them really helpful.
 Or, you can check out the company’s online knowledge base, with full product support for all of SimpliSafe’s many products.

 The keypad has a panic button on the top of it.
 If you need immediate assistance, you can press and hold that button.
 Your alarm will sound, and, if you’re signed up for a SimpliSafe monitoring plan, authorities will be summoned if you don’t dismiss the alert.
-Most of the time, the police will be at your house in less than 10 minutes, depending on how far you live from the nearest station.2 Keep in mind, though, that self-monitoring is also an option if you don’t want to sign on the dotted line.
-SimpliSafe is actually one of our favorite no-contract, self-monitored home security systems.
+Most of the time, the police will be at your house in less than 10 minutes, depending on how far you live from the nearest station.2 Keep in mind, though, that SimpliSafe also offers self-monitoring, if that’s your thing.
+We don’t recommend it, since you can never tell when you may get an alert at an inconvenient moment, when you don’t have time to check it.
+We’ll say this, though: self-monitoring is free and SimpliSafe doesn’t make you sign any contracts.
+In fact, SimpliSafe is actually one of our favorite no-contract, self-monitored home security systems.

 Most people know how important smoke detectors are, but very few people know just how dangerous carbon monoxide is.
 If your home has fuel-burning appliances like water heaters, stoves, or clothes dryers, you absolutely need one of these in your home.
 Luckily, SimpliSafe’s sensor monitors both smoke and CO and will alert you any time it detects either in your home.